ThatOneDevil/FrizzlenStore/docs/economy.md

 - **[Player Shop System](player-shop.md)**: Handles player shop earnings and withdrawals
 - **[Dynamic Pricing](dynamic-pricing.md)**: Uses transaction data to adjust prices
 - **[Market Analysis](market-analysis.md)**: Provides transaction data for analysis
+- **[Shop Templates](templates.md)**: Preserves economic configurations in templates

+## Templates and Economy

+The Shop Templates system integrates with the Economy module in several ways:

+### Currency Configuration

+Templates store the currency configuration of shops, allowing:

+1. **Currency Consistency**: Deploy shops with consistent currency settings
+2. **Multi-Currency Templates**: Create templates for different currencies
+3. **Currency Conversion**: Option to convert between currencies when applying templates

+### Economic Presets

+Templates can include economic presets for different server economies:

+1. **Economy Scale Presets**: Templates for high-inflation, medium, or low-inflation economies
+2. **Starting Shop Templates**: Specially designed templates for new players with limited funds
+3. **Premium Shop Templates**: High-end templates for established players with more resources

+### Template Costs

+The template system can include economic costs for using templates:

+1. **Template Purchase**: Server owners can set costs for accessing premium templates
+2. **Template Application Fee**: Optional fee for applying a template to a shop
+3. **Template Creation Rebates**: Reward players for creating popular templates

+To manage these economic aspects of templates, use the Template Management menu via `/fs admin template manage` and select the "Economy Settings" option.

 ## Developer API